vish-n-u/backend_socialMedia/README.md

 - You can login  using Google or using Email and Password or, in case if you forgot password you can login using otp.

 >**Order creation**
+- Only authenticated users can create an order.
+- Orders can get cancelled due to system error or delivery partner's accident.
+- A jwt and refresh token are provided during sign-in,jwt is automatically recreated if it expires, if refresh token expires user is logged out!

+### Data safety
+- All data of the users are deleted from the database every Sunday.
+- If Logged in using google sign-in , only email-id and username are stored.
+- If you still dont want to sign-in using your details,  you can login using ### username:-defaultUser and password:-defaultPassword

 <br/>